Knowledge Equivalence in Digital Twins of Intelligent Systems: Knowledge Equivalence

 \subsubsection{Unpredictable Environment Changes}

 Deviation in knowledge can also happen due to unpredictable environmental changes that a running physical system may experience, and guards for triggering knowledge updates for these changes and surprises are missing in the design.
+One typical cause of unpredictability is partial observability -- the detail of the entire environment is not fully observed through sensors.
+Another cause is the model being designed with biased or simplified assumptions.
 For example, the physical environment can be highly dynamic such that the environment model may not fully model all possible unforeseen scenarios, especially emergency events like car accidents in traffic-related applications, the appearance of sudden objects obstructing the cars etc. Since agents interact with the environment, the deviation between the virtual and physical environment can cause the knowledge of virtual agents and physical agents to diverge, leading to different behaviours.
 Such a deviation will invalidate knowledge accumulated by the virtual system.
 To detect this type of deviation, continuous validation can be applied.